Below is a list of the various railway tickets available in Japan:

 - IC Cards

 IC cards are prepaid rechargeable stored value cards that can be used to pay the fare for trains and buses.
 There are ten major IC cards, including Suica and Icoca, that are interchangeably usable in most major cities in Japan.
 Furthermore, there are several minor IC cards whose usability is limited to local areas.
-IC cards can also be used for making purchases at an increasing number of shops and restaurants.
+IC cards can also be used for making purchases at many shops and restaurants across Japan.
 Read more...